 Both acrylic and polycarbonates are great durable alternatives to glass for your Wisconsin business.
 Depending on your specific application, one may be better for your needs than another.

-Acrylic glass (polymethyl methacrylate) is a thermoplastic first developed in 1928, and entered the commercial market under the trademark Plexiglas five years later.
+Acrylic glass (polymethyl methacrylate) is a thermoplastic that was first developed in 1928.
+It entered entered the commercial market under the trademark Plexiglas five years later.
 Another well-known trade name is Lucite or "plexiglass" when referred to generically.

 - Lower Impact Resistance

 Polycarbonate is a term for a type of polymer containing a variety of carbonate groupings.
 They were first developed in Munich in 1898 and commercialized starting in 1955 under the names Merlon (later Makrolon) by Bayer and Lexan by General Electric.